deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 *Dr. J. A. B. Olmstead*
 *Junior and Senior Groups Tutor, Folctha Comprehensive School.*

-“Wow…that’s, uh, *easily* the best report card I ever had.”
+"Wow…that’s, uh, *easily* the best report card I ever had."

 Gabriel took off his reading glasses.
-“Yeah?”
+"Yeah?"

 Ava sighed.
-“Every other one I ever had always had the words ‘*could do better*’ in it.”
+"Every other one I ever had always had the words '*could do better*’ in it."
 She said.
-“I guess they were right, huh?”
+"I guess they were right, huh?"

-“I guess they were.”
+"I guess they were."
 Gabriel agreed, though he left out his opinion that if her performance had previously been lackluster then that probably reflected more on the education system than on Ava herself.
-“You gonna go for it?”
+"You gonna go for it?"

 She hesitated.
-“Do you…think I should?”
+"Do you…think I should?"

-“It sounds like an excellent opportunity.”
+"It sounds like an excellent opportunity."
 Gabriel told her.
-“Experience, money and education all in one go?
-Chances like that don’t come along too often.”
+"Experience, money and education all in one go?
+Chances like that don’t come along too often."

-“True…”
+"True…"

 Gabriel knew what the trepidation was about.
-“Why not discuss it with Doctor Olmstead?”
+"Why not discuss it with Doctor Olmstead?"
 He suggested.
-“If you want plenty of time to get out there and practice your photography, maybe she can help.”
+"If you want plenty of time to get out there and practice your photography, maybe she can help."

 Ava nodded and pulled the camera out of her handbag.
 She was constantly fiddling with it nowadays, usually with a frown.
-“I do need to practice more.
+"I do need to practice more.
 I keep looking at Sara’s old pictures and seeing…you know, seeing new things in them.
-Things she was doing that I didn’t even know how to see before…”
+Things she was doing that I didn’t even know how to see before…"

 She sighed.
-“She was…*really* talented, Gabe.
-I want to try and do justice to her, try and…bring back some of her spark, but I don’t think I *can*.”
+"She was…*really* talented, Gabe.
+I want to try and do justice to her, try and…bring back some of her spark, but I don’t think I *can*."

-“Even if you don’t,” Gabriel told her.
-“In trying, you’ll find your own talent.
+"Even if you don’t," Gabriel told her.
+"In trying, you’ll find your own talent.
 Don’t think of it as bringing back her spark, but as…I dunno, reincarnating it.
-Same spirit, but different, yeah?”
+Same spirit, but different, yeah?"

-“Maybe…”
+"Maybe…"

 She put the camera away, then stood up and kissed him on the forehead.
-“I’d better get home.” she said.
+"I’d better get home." she said.

-“See you tomorrow?”
+"See you tomorrow?"

-“Of course!”
+"Of course!"

 * * *

 **Date Point: 5y 5m 1w AV**
 **Lackland Air Force Base, San Antonio, Texas, USA, Earth**

 ***Adam Arés***